LLMs as Hackers: Autonomous Linux Privilege Escalation Attacks: Conclusion

 There is both academic and industrial interest in integrating LLMs with penetration-testing.
-Efficient usage of LLMs depends on a firm understanding of their capabilities and strengths.
-To bolster this understanding, we have created a Linux privilege-escalation benchmark and evaluated four LLMs.We gained insights into their capabilities and explored the impact of different prompt strategies.
-We analyzed the quality of generated commands and compared them with stochastic parrots as well as with human hackers.
-While generating exploitation commands is feasible at least for larger models, high-level guidance or priming through humans is currently mandatory for high success rates.
+The efficient usage of LLMs depends on a firm understanding of their capabilities and strengths.
+To bolster this understanding, we have created an automated LLM escalation prototype and evaluated multiple LLMs.
+We gained insights into their capabilities, explored the impact of different history strategies, analyzed the quality of generated commands, and compared results with human hackers.
+We also released our created benchmark to foster further automation research.

+Although generating exploitation commands is feasible for larger models, high-level guidance or expensive state/history management is currently mandatory for achieving human-level success rates.
 We see the potential of LLMs in enriching privilege-escalation attacks and suggest further research into efficient context usage and prompt design.
+The most cost-effective improvement of the success rate was providing high-level guidance.
+Research into human--AI interaction could provide insight into how to design and develop these systems.
 In addition, further analysis and improvement of the performance of locally-run LLMs would democratize the use of LLMs.

-\paragraph{Final Ethical Considerations}
+\subsection{Final Ethical Considerations}

 As our research concerns the offensive use of LLMs, ethical considerations are warranted.
 LLMs are already in use by darknet operators (Section~\ref{background}) so we cannot contain their threat anymore.
-Blue Teams can only benefit from understanding the capabilities and limitations of LLMs in the context of penetration testing.
+Defensive Blue Teams can only benefit from understanding the capabilities and limitations of LLMs in the context of penetration testing.
 Our work provides insights (Section~\ref{humans_vs_ai}) that can be leveraged to differentiate attack patterns LLMs from human operators.

-Our results indicate that locally run ethics-free LLMs are not sophisticated enough for performing privilege-escalation yet (Section~\ref{quality}).
-Cloud-provided LLMs like GPT-4 seem capable but costly and are protected by ethics filters which, in our experience (Section~\ref{model_query_types}) as well as in others~\cite{liu2023prompt, greshake2023youve, huang2023catastrophic} can be bypassed though.
+Our results indicate that locally run ethical-free LLMs are not sophisticated enough for performing privilege-escalation yet (Section~\ref{quality}).
+Cloud-provided LLMs like \gptfour\ seem capable but costly and are protected by ethics filters, which, in our experience as well as in others~\citep{liu2023prompt,greshake2023youve,huang2023catastrophic} can be bypassed though.